bdeckard92/dupUT/02-Lesson-Plans/22-State/README.md

 * State Management expands on the students existing knowledge of state within React applications.
 * Having the ability to implement a global state management framework or API allows students to go from employer-ready to employer-competitive.

-Throughout the async module this week, students will use React to do the following:
+Throughout the async module this week, students will use state management to do the following:

 * Use the React Context API to implement a Redux-like store to manage state globally.
 * Write Redux-like actions and reducers with the necessary tests in place.